Rafficer/linux-cli-community/USAGE.md

 ### Initialization

-Before being able to use ProtonVPN-CLI you need to initialize it.
-For this run `sudo protonvpn init` and follow the prompts on the screen.
+Before you can use ProtonVPN-CLI, you need to initialize it.
+Run `sudo protonvpn init` and follow the prompts on the screen.

-### Uninstallation
+### Uninstall

-If you want to uninstall ProtonVPN-CLI, run `configure` first and purge the configuration.
+If you want to uninstall ProtonVPN-CLI, run `protonvpn configure` first and purge the configuration.
 Then uninstall through the package manager you used for installation.

 For PIP this would be